 A court order that requires the person who caused harm, called the respondent or the offender, to stay away from the person they sexually assaulted or sexually abused, committed domestic violence against, or stalked.
+In this brochure, "protective order" refers to any of the three orders listed below.

-What protective orders are available in Illinois? - · Civil No Contact Order for Sexual Assault - Order of Protection for Domestic Violence - Stalking No Contact Order In this brochure, "protective order" refers to any of these three orders.
-Illinois Orders of Protection and No Contact Orders Who is eligible for these protections?
-Domestic Violence Order of Protection - Family and household members who: O are related by blood, or by current or former marriage to the offender; - Share of shared a common home with the offender: - have or allegedly have a child in common with the offender; - Share or allegedly share a blood relationship with the offender through a child; - O have or had a dating relationship or engagement with the offender; - O are high risk adults with disabilities abused by family member/caregiver.
+- Civil No Contact Order for Sexual Assault

+- Order of Protection for Domestic Violence

+- Stalking No Contact Order

+Who is eligible for these protections?

+Domestic Violence Order of Protection Family and household members who:

+- are related by blood, or by current or former marriage to the offender; - share a common home with the offender; - A have or allegedly have a child in common with the offender; - Share or allegedly share a blood relationship with the offender through a child; - have or had a dating relationship or engagement with the offender; - are high risk adults with disabilities abused by family member/caregiver.
 Sexual Assault Civil No Contact Order Any person who is a victim of nonconsensual sexual conduct or sexual penetration.
-These orders also can protect the following people: - O Family or household members of a victim; and - C Rape crisis center employees and volunteers.
+These orders also can protect the following people: - Family or household members of a victim; and - Rape crisis center employees and volunteers.
 Stalking No Contact Order Any person who is the victim of a course of conduct that causes the victim to fear for his or her safety or the safety of another person, or to suffer emotional distress, and relief is not available to the victim through the Illinois Domestic Violence Act or through a Sexual Assault Civil No Contact Order.
 Source: Illinois Attorney General's Office Civil No Contact Order (CNCO) What is a CNCO?